 A primitive ontology category for sub-classing categories of entities that have a tangible existence in some world view.
-Actualities as identities and properties associated with those properties have a duality as continuants - entities whose identity as a properties/characteristics are time independent relative to the world view of a model - and occurrents - entities whose identity as a set of properties/characteristics are local states/contexts in a model.
+Actualities as identities and properties associated with those properties have a duality as continuants - entities whose identity as set а of properties/characteristics are time independent relative to the world view of a model - and occurrents - entities whose identity as a set of properties/characteristics local are to states/contexts in a model.
 The hasInstance and inState properties are means of co-relating an occurrent facet of an Actuality and its continuent facet and of associating the occurrent facet with a specific state.